sbrosinski/jenuecom/content/blog/covid-frustration.md

 So, I guess I’m taking my chances with Omicron.
 I refuse to get vaccinated with an inferior vaccine just because there isn’t enough of the good stuff.

 This whole situation just feels wrong.

+Update:  31-12-2021

+Today I was vaccinated with Biontech!
+Apparently, the rule is not set in stone.
+I went to the vaccination center and the Doctor just asked people what they wanted.
+Easy peasy, no fuss.
+So, if you’re over 30 and they refuse to give you Biontech I would recommend that you just go somewhere else.